-1. Contacting the Bureau of Forest Fire Management for information concerning managed burning

-This is the only recommended method and was employed in developing the inventory.
+1. Contacting the Bureau of Forest Fire Management for information concerning agricultural field burning This is the only recommended method and was employed in developing the inventory.

-Emissions from managed burning are calculated using county specific acres burned.
+Emissions from agricultural field burning are calculated using the number of county and section specific permits.

-The following input data is required to calculate emissions for this source category.
+The following input data was obtained to calculate emissions for this source category: